About the Berkeley Housing Study

 ![]() Dr. Iris Mauss Iris Mauss is the director of the Emotion & Emotion Regulation Lab at Berkeley (EERLAB) and professor in the Department of Psychology at the University of California, Berkeley.
 She received her Ph.D. in psychology at Stanford University.
 Her research focuses on emotions and emotion regulation, with an emphasis on their links to psychological health.
 In her research, she uses measures of emotion experience, behavior, and physiological responding. |

-Nicole Prislin Nicole Prislin is an undergraduate student studying Psychology and Health & Wellness at the University of California Berkeley and a research assistant in the lab.
+![]() Nicole Prislin Nicole Prislin was an undergraduate student studying Psychology and Health & Wellness at the University of California Berkeley and a research assistant in the lab during the study.

 |